normalian/My-Azure-Portal-ChromeExtension/README.md

 ![extension setting image02](img/setting-02.png "extension setting image02")

-In You can get AccessToken by executing "az account get-access-token" command.
+You can get AccessToken by executing "az account get-access-token" command.
 Refer the document as follows. https://learn.microsoft.com/en-us/azure/healthcare-apis/get-access-token?tabs=azure-cli

-<span style="color: red; ">Note that AccessToek expires within 30-60min, so you have to replace new one if this extension does not works well.</span>
+@@@Note that AccessToek expires within 30-60min, so you have to replace new one if this extension does not works well@@@

 Check the error message with F12 Developer tool as follows when this extension does not works well.
 AccessToken is expired in this example.
 ![extension setting image03](img/setting-03.png "extension setting image03")